AlAswaad99/AlAswaad99/README.md

 - 👋 Hi, I’m Daniel Terefe, A Software Developer living in Addis Ababa, Ethiopia
-- 👀 I’m interested in developing mobile apps and game development
+- 👀 I’m interested in developing mobile and web apps and also game development
 - 🌱 I’m currently learning at Addis Ababa Institute of Technology in Addis Ababa, Ethiopia.
 But personally am advancing my skills on Flutter and MERN Stack
 - 💞️ I’m looking to collaborate on projects that include mobile app development and also game design and development
 - 📫 How to reach me:    Email - dannyboy9917@gmail.com,